fsharp/fslang-design/FSharp.Core-4.5.0.0/FS-1059-improve-async-stack-traces.md

 Barely any user code is on the stack at all, and the line numbers are all closures in the implementation of the DSL.

-It is also important to note that C# async and other implementations of Promises/Tasks/"Hot Tasks" don't suffer this problem since they are not "delayef".
+It is also important to note that C# async and other implementations of Promises/Tasks/"Hot Tasks" don't suffer this problem since they are not "delayed".
 But most F# DSLs are "delayed".
 For `async { }`, it is F#'s use of "cold tasks" that require explicit starting that causes the issue.

 ## Problem Two - losing tack traces for exceptions